gabe-udel/cisc-442-final/README.md

 # CISC 442 Final — Dog Gait CCL Classifier

-Hi!
 This pipeline takes a dog gait video, runs pose estimation on it, and classifies the dog as **CCL (knee injury)** or **Normal** using a trained random-forest model.